sathomas/jsDataV.is/src/text/ch8/02-modelsviews.md

 })();
 ```

 The overall structure of the file is the same as our model and our collection, but there's a bit more going on in the view itself.
 Let's step through view's properties one at a time.
 The first property is `template`.
-That's where we define the exact HTML markup for the view, and we'll look at this in more detail in the next step.
+That's where we define the exact <span class="smcp">HTML</span> markup for the view, and we'll look at this in more detail in the next step.

-The `tagName` property defines the HTML tag that our view will use as it's parent.
+The `tagName` property defines the <span class="smcp">HTML</span> tag that our view will use as it's parent.
 Yeoman defaults it to a generic `<div>`, but we know that in our case it will be a `<table>`.
 It's easy enough to change it, and we'll do so in a moment.

-The `id` and `className` properties specify HTML `id` attributes or `class` values to add to the main container (in our case the `<table>`).
-We could, for example, base some CSS styles on these values.
+The `id` and `className` properties specify <span class="smcp">HTML</span> `id` attributes or `class` values to add to the main container (in our case the `<table>`).
+We could, for example, base some <span class="smcp">CSS</span> styles on these values.
 For our example we're not considering styles, so we can leave both properties blank or delete them entirely.

 Next is the `events` property.
 This object identifies user events (such as mouse clicks) that are relevant for the view.
 In the case of the Summary view, there are no events, so we can leave the object empty or simply delete it.

 The last two properties, `initialize` and `render`, are both methods.
-Backbone.js will call `initialize` when it first creates a view, and it will call `render` when the view should build or update the HTML markup.
+Backbone.js will call `initialize` when it first creates a view, and it will call `render` when the view should build or update the <span class="smcp">HTML</span> markup.
 In the default Yeoman scaffolding, neither method has a return value.
 It's quite handy, however, if a view's methods return the view itself.
 That return value makes it easy to chain methods together in a single JavaScript statement.
 We can add the return statement to both methods.
 We'll also make a small change to the `initialize` method.
 The first statement within it refers to `this.model` because Yeoman assumes that views are model views.
 The Summary view is for a collection rather than a model, so we should change the code accordingly.
 The `render` function also refers to a model; it has the fragment `this.model.toJSON()`.
 Rather than change this code to `collection`, we'll simply delete it entirely.
 We'll see why in the next section on templates.

 Before we consider the implementation of the last two methods, let's take a look at the resulting Summary view so far.